Modupe Akinola

 Modupe Nyikoale Akinola (born April 22, 1974) is an American organizational scholar and social psychologist who examines the science of stress, creativity, and how to maximize human potential in diverse organizations.
 She is currently the Barbara and David Zalaznick Professor of Business at Columbia Business School, where she is the Director of the Sanford C. Bernstein & Co.
 Center for Leadership and Ethics.

 Early life

-Akinola is a first-generation African American and New Yorker who grew up in Spanish Harlem.
+Akinola is a second-generation African American and New Yorker who grew up in Spanish Harlem.
 Her parents were born and raised in West Africa (Ghana, Nigeria, and Togo), immigrating to the U.S. in the late 1960s.
 She describes her father, a retired hospital-care investigator, and her mother, a retired teacher, as “African hippies” who believed wholeheartedly in the power of education as a great equalizer.
 She and her two sisters attended The Brearley School, a private all-girls school on the Upper East Side of Manhattan.
 She credits her early experiences growing up in a predominantly Black environment but attending a predominantly White and educationally rigorous school as critical in shaping her interest in understanding the science of stress and the dynamics of diversity.